awolcat/exchange/README.md

 2. Add a card

 **Note: The App currently runs in a sandbox environent.
-It is NOT advised to use a real card.
-Use one of the following cards offered by Global Payments, the Payment Gateway API used in this project**
+Do NOT use a real card.
+Use a [test card](https://developer.globalpay.com/resources/test-card-numbers) from Global Payments, the Payment Gateway API used in this project**
-- **VISA 5425230000004415**
-- **MASTERCARD 4263970000005262**

 ![card registration page](exchange_images/add_card.png)